blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 ## Constraining possible destinations of Links

 As alluded to elsewhere in the document, during the writing of this RFC some problems were discovered with Entity Types constraining the destinations of a Link.
-This has been made into another RFC outlining the issue and a potential solution.
-(LINK TODO)
+This has been made into [another RFC](https://github.com/blockprotocol/blockprotocol/pull/354) outlining the issue and a potential solution.

 ## User-Created Data Types

 In this RFC Data Types are limited to a set of primitive ones.
 There's potential to introduce a system that lets users create new Data Types by constraining and combining the primitives.
-This is explored in another RFC.
-(LINK TODO)
+This is explored in [another RFC](https://github.com/blockprotocol/blockprotocol/pull/355).

 ## Discoverability